johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 effectively standardised, at least between about 1985--1995.
-This is important because if you play games featuring low-res artwork (320&times;256 PAL or 320&times;200 NTSC) designed for 14" CRT screens _fullscreen_ on a 24" or larger monitor, they will look like crap --- everything will look too big and overly blocky.
+This is important because if you play games featuring low-res artwork (320&times;256 PAL or 320&times;200 NTSC) designed for 14" CRT screens _fullscreen_ on a 24" or larger monitor, they will look like crap---everything will look too big and overly blocky.
 The best way to experience those old games as their creators intended is to match the physical dimensions of the emulated computer's image to that of a 14" monitor.
 Eerily enough, with 3&times; integer scaling you